KevGildea/KevGildea.github.io/_posts/2021-03-19-Euler-Axis-Vector-Mapping.md

   <img src="/assets/images/Euler-Axis-Vector-Mapping/fig4.gif" width="700">
 </p>

 The axis-angle combination can be visualised by looking down the chosen axis to the origin - with the projection of the vectors a and b onto this plane the required angle becomes clear.
-This rotation can be visualised as a cone, where vectors a and b span the length of the cone along the surface, and n points down the centre.
+This rotation can be visualised as a rotation of a cone, where the vectors a and b lay on the surface of the bace pointing outwards from the centre (i.e. the origin), and n points down the centre.

 <p align="center">
   <img src="/assets/images/Euler-Axis-Vector-Mapping/fig7.PNG" width="700">